Matthew McKeon: Combat experience

 After the war, McKeon was selected for drill instructor training.
 He completed the rigorous school, graduating 14th out of 55 (the school originally had 90 candidates).
 His superiors thought him bright, hard-working and alert.
-The psychiatrists who examined him found no evidence of mental abnormality, but did mention he had a tendency towards acting before thinking.
+The psychiatrists who examined him found no evidence of mental abnormality, but did mention he had a tendency towards impulsivity.

 Ribbon Creek incident

 McKeon was assigned to Platoon 71, "A" Company, 3rd Recruit Training Battalion.
 On the Sunday of April 8, 1956, he had reprimanded the entire platoon for unsatisfactory performance and said that remedial training was to come.
 He then went to a local bar around noon, and decided on the type of punishment after having four shots of vodka.
 Around 8 pm, he returned to the depot and ordered the platoon to march to Ribbon Creek, a tidal stream near the base, as part of a team-building exercise.
 This order did not raise suspicion at first as earlier drill instructors had sometimes prescribed this exercise.
 However, McKeon's decreased alertness due to his drinking had caused confusion, and he failed to account for pockets in the stream known as "trout holes", where six of the recruits had fallen into and drowned.
 McKeon promptly ordered the training stood down and attempted to rescue the recruits, then alerted his superior officers.

 The ill-fated march set off immediate repercussions which shook Marine Corps training from top to bottom.
 Moreover, an uninterrupted flood of publicity by the press, radio, and television divided the country into two camps, those who condemned McKeon for what had happened and those who sympathized with him.

 General Randolph McCall Pate, Commandant of the Marine Corps at the time of the incident and the time of McKeon's trial, testified as a witness for the defense.

 His court-martial began at Parris Island on July 16, 1956.
 Retired Marine Corps `Lieutenant General Lewis B. "Chesty" Puller testified on McKeon's behalf, though he did privately reprimand McKeon.
 McKeon was represented by noted defense attorney Emile Zola Berman.